n6ai/minze/.github/CONTRIBUTING.md

 > The `dev` task will start TypeScript in watch mode for the `create-minze` package.

+### minze

+1. Run `npm run dev` in the root directory.
+2. Open the browser and navigate to [http://localhost:5173](http://localhost:5173).

+> The playground and all tests are inside the `test` directory.

+### minze-vscode

+1. Click on `Run and Debug` in the VS Code sidebar.
+2. Click on `Start Debugging` with the `Extension` option selected.

 ### vite-plugin-minze

 1. Run `npm run stub -w vite-plugin-minze` in the root directory.
-2. Run `npm run build-play -w minze` to test if the plugin works correctly.
+2. Run `npm run build-test -w minze` to test if the plugin works correctly.

 > First, you need to stub vite-plugin-minze.
 The vite-plugin-minze dependency for the minze package is linked to the local version of vite-plugin-minze.
 Any changes to the vite-plugin-minze package can be immediately tried out.